 In MDLs, a large group of similar cases is consolidated before a single judge for a group discovery process.
 When the consolidated discovery phase is completed, a handful of individual cases are selected out of the larger group and scheduled for jury trials.
 These are called “bellwether trials” because the results of the trials are used to guide the course of settlement negotiations or further litigation.

 There have already been 3 bellwether trials in the 3M earplugs litigation.
 Right now, we are 4 days into a trial in the 4th bellwether case.
-This post will bring you up to speed on the results in the first 3 bellwether trials and give a status update on the trial that is currently underway in the U.S. District Court in Sarasota.
+This post will bring you up to speed on the results of the first 3 bellwether trials and give a status update on the trial that is currently underway in the U.S. District Court in Sarasota.

-3M Bellwether Trials: Rounds 1-3
+3M Bellwether Trials: Rounds 1-4

 If you are scoring the results of the opening three rounds of bellwether trials in the 3M earplug litigation, it would be 2-1 in favor of the plaintiffs.